brandur/sorg/content/drafts/two-phase-render.md

 end
 ```

-Strict loading is an important feature, but not a panacea.
+Strict loading is an important feature and _major_ innovation in this area, but not a panacea.
 Test coverage needs to be very substantial to make sure problems are caught before hitting production.

 ---